noorahamedv/banking-mongodb-crud/mongodb_banking_conclusion.md

 ## ✅ Conclusion: MongoDB Banking Data Analysis

-This project successfully modeled and analyzed a simplified banking system using **MongoDB**.
+Successfully modeled and analyzed a simplified banking system using **MongoDB**.
 Each collection represented a core component of banking operations and the aggregation pipelines provided meaningful business insights.

 ### 🔍 Key Findings: